-The proposed capital reduction entails a reduction of RM99.50 million of the issued share capital of the Company pursuant to Section 115(a) read together with Section 116 of the Companies Act 2016.
-On 9 December 2021, the Company had filed an application to the High Court.
+The proposed capital reduction entails a reduction of RM99,500,000 of the issued share capital of the Company pursuant to Section 115(a) read together with Section 116 of the Companies Act 2016.
+On 23 February 2022, the Company announced that the sealed copy of the order obtained from the High Court of Malaya at Kuala Lumpur confirming the capital reduction has been lodged with the Registrar, marking the effective date and completion of the capital reduction.